 What Is a Security Operations Center (SOC) Analyst?

 Similar to cybersecurity analysts, SOC analysts are the first responders to cyber incidents.
 They report cyber threats and then implement changes to protect an organization.

 Job duties include:

-- Investigate, document and report on information security issues and emerging trends
+- Investigating, documenting and reporting on information security issues and emerging trends

-- Analyze and respond to previously undisclosed software and hardware vulnerabilities
+- Analyzing and responding to previously undisclosed software and hardware vulnerabilities

 Whereas a cybersecurity analyst may be the only cybersecurity professional at an organization, SOC analysts are generally part of a large security operations team.
 The SOC analyst role is the last line of defense against cybercriminals.
 Without them, hackers and other cyber criminals may never be found.